 Delicious nut free granola clusters with maple and coconut are are perfect to have for breakfast, in a yogurt parfait, or for snacking on in the afternoon!
 This easy-to-make breakfast (or snack!) can be made on the weekend, for use throughout the week.

 The kind of granola I like can't be too sweet, it needs to be crunchy, and the granola has to be clusters (I'm not a big fan of loose, crumbly granola).
-This is why I usually have a batch of Nut Free Maple Coconut Granola Clusters in my cupboard.
+This is why I usually have a batch of this nut free granola in my cupboard.

-All it takes is simple ingredients you probably already have in your cupboards.
-It’s delicious to have for breakfast, of course, but it can also be enjoyed as school snacks, afternoon snacks, travel snacks...any time snacks.
-It’s also a nice addition to yogurt parfaits and any other recipe that calls for pre-made granola.
+They're delicious to have for breakfast, of course, but you can also enjoy them as school snacks, afternoon snacks, travel snacks...any time snacks.
+It also makes a nice addition to yogurt parfaits and any other recipe that calls for pre-made granola.

 Before heading off to make your own granola clusters, click here for more delicious breakfast ideas!